Skip to main content

 Spondylolisthesis

 Spondylolisthesis happens when one vertebra slides forward over the vertebra below it.
 This condition can occur at any age but is most common in the lower back.
 The amount of slippage is measured in grades, which helps determine the best treatment approach.
+The two most common types are isthmic — often starting in adolescence from stress fractures — and degenerative, which develops gradually with age-related wear.

 At Greenberg Spine, Dr. Greenberg brings expertise from fellowship training at Mayo Clinic, Johns Hopkins, and Brown University to provide comprehensive care for spondylolisthesis.
 Our approach focuses on stabilizing the spine while preserving as much normal function as possible.